Summary

 Details

-"Bupe by the Book" (BBB), in collaboration with our established local partners, San Diego Public Libraries and Father Joe's Village Health Center (FJV), will innovatively adapt FJV's already successful same-day, free tele-bupe treatment to library settings where OUD patrons are already.
+"Bupe by the Book" (BBB), in collaboration with the investigators' established local partners, San Diego Public Libraries and Father Joe's Village Health Center (FJV), will innovatively adapt FJV's already successful same-day, free tele-bupe treatment to library settings where OUD patrons are already.
 BBB will be a groundbreaking 12-week intervention that leverages the library's resources to facilitate low-barrier tele-bupe care via local clinic providers without requiring access to a clinic.
 By testing BBB uptake and retention in libraries, this study will inform how unstably housed persons and others can receive bupe care in innovative ways with minimal clinical/non-clinical requirements (e.g., low-barrier induction), changing the landscape radically for implementing bupe.

-1. Develop "Bupe by the Book" (BBB) within TAM: Through formative research using intervention mapping, we will conduct a series of 8 focus groups across 4 libraries to: a) assess perceptions of key stakeholders such as local residents, businesses, library staff/security, outreach workers, tele-bupe providers, and unstably housed persons with OUD about BBB's potential, b) develop a feasible plan with stakeholder input, and c) identify facilitators and modifiable barriers to implementation.
+1. Develop "Bupe by the Book" (BBB) within TAM: Through formative research using intervention mapping, the investigators will conduct a series of 8 focus groups across 4 libraries to: a) assess perceptions of key stakeholders such as local residents, businesses, library staff/security, outreach workers, tele-bupe providers, and unstably housed persons with OUD about BBB's potential, b) develop a feasible plan with stakeholder input, and c) identify facilitators and modifiable barriers to implementation.

 In line with NIDA's 2020 Strategic Plan (Objective 3.4.
 Develop and test strategies for effectively and sustainably implementing evidence-based treatments), the proposed study addresses long-standing barriers to bupe uptake/adherence.
-By utilizing multiple library sites, we will render tele-bupe reproducible for other libraries nationwide facing opioid overdoses.
+By utilizing multiple library sites, the investigators will render tele-bupe reproducible for other libraries nationwide facing opioid overdoses.
 This work will pave the foundation for a larger RCT in a subsequent R01 to evaluate the efficacy of utilizing public settings to treat substance use disorders and reduce opioid-related deaths.

 Keywords